EricTC93/GifTastic/README.md

 # Giftastic
-Creating a website that displays gifs based on keywords using java and AP
+Creating a website that displays gifs based on keywords using java and API